This post may contain affiliate links. If you purchase through links on our site, we may earn a commission.

 Easy Old Fashioned Sweet Potato Pie is a sweet and decadent dessert perfect for Thanksgiving or any time of year!
 This homemade version with fresh sweet potatoes is a tried and true recipe you’ll turn to again and again!

 My husband requested Sweet Potato Pie for Thanksgiving this year and I realized there was no recipe for it on the website yet so we had to fix that!
+This is a classic on my list of Southern Thanksgiving foods.

 Sweet Potato Pie vs. Pumpkin Pie